State Police Grants logo

 Program Types:

-• Residential SUD treatment programs in jails (minimum 3 months engagement)
+• Residential SUD treatment programs (6-12 months in prisons; minimum 3 months in jails)

 • Jail-based SUD treatment programs including medication-assisted treatment (MAT)

-• Aftercare services (case management, recovery support, housing, job training)
+• Aftercare services (case management, recovery support services, housing, employment training)

 Eligibility